awslabs/aws-sdk-swift/reference/0.x/AWSBackup/BackupClientProtocol.md

 func describeFramework(input: DescribeFrameworkInput, completion: @escaping (ClientRuntime.SdkResult<DescribeFrameworkOutputResponse, DescribeFrameworkOutputError>) -> Void)
 ```

-### describeGlobalSettings(input:​completion:​)
+### describeGlobalSettings(input:completion:)

 Describes whether the Amazon Web Services account is opted in to cross-account backup.
 Returns an error if the account is not a member of an Organizations organization.
-Example:​ describe-global-settings --region us-west-2
+Example: describe-global-settings --region us-west-2

 ``` swift
 func describeGlobalSettings(input: DescribeGlobalSettingsInput, completion: @escaping (ClientRuntime.SdkResult<DescribeGlobalSettingsOutputResponse, DescribeGlobalSettingsOutputError>) -> Void)
 ```

-### describeProtectedResource(input:​completion:​)
+### describeProtectedResource(input:completion:)

-Returns information about a saved resource, including the last time it was backed up,
-its Amazon Resource Name (ARN), and the Amazon Web Services service type of the saved
+Returns information about a saved resource, including the last time it was backed up, its Amazon Resource Name (ARN), and the Amazon Web Services service type of the saved resource.
-resource.

 ``` swift
 func describeProtectedResource(input: DescribeProtectedResourceInput, completion: @escaping (ClientRuntime.SdkResult<DescribeProtectedResourceOutputResponse, DescribeProtectedResourceOutputError>) -> Void)
 ```

-### describeRecoveryPoint(input:​completion:​)
+### describeRecoveryPoint(input:completion:)

-Returns metadata associated with a recovery point, including ID, status, encryption, and
+Returns metadata associated with a recovery point, including ID, status, encryption, and lifecycle.
-lifecycle.

 ``` swift
 func describeRecoveryPoint(input: DescribeRecoveryPointInput, completion: @escaping (ClientRuntime.SdkResult<DescribeRecoveryPointOutputResponse, DescribeRecoveryPointOutputError>) -> Void)
 ```

-### describeRegionSettings(input:​completion:​)
+### describeRegionSettings(input:completion:)

 Returns the current service opt-in settings for the Region.
-If service opt-in is enabled
-for a service, Backup tries to protect that service's resources in this Region,
-when the resource is included in an on-demand backup or scheduled backup plan.
-Otherwise,
-Backup does not try to protect that service's resources in this
+If service opt-in is enabled for a service, Backup tries to protect that service's resources in this Region, when the resource is included in an on-demand backup or scheduled backup plan.
+Otherwise, Backup does not try to protect that service's resources in this Region.
-Region.

 ``` swift
 func describeRegionSettings(input: DescribeRegionSettingsInput, completion: @escaping (ClientRuntime.SdkResult<DescribeRegionSettingsOutputResponse, DescribeRegionSettingsOutputError>) -> Void)
 ```

-### describeReportJob(input:​completion:​)
+### describeReportJob(input:completion:)

-Returns the details associated with creating a report as specified by its
+Returns the details associated with creating a report as specified by its ReportJobId.
-ReportJobId.

 ``` swift
 func describeReportJob(input: DescribeReportJobInput, completion: @escaping (ClientRuntime.SdkResult<DescribeReportJobOutputResponse, DescribeReportJobOutputError>) -> Void)
 ```

-### describeReportPlan(input:​completion:​)
+### describeReportPlan(input:completion:)

 Returns a list of all report plans for an Amazon Web Services account and Amazon Web Services Region.